seventh-chord/seventh-chord.github.io/custom_blender_export.md

 author: Morten H. Solvang
 ---

 I use blender's built in python scripting capabilities to export models in a custom binary format.
 This gives me greater control over the model pipeline in my game, in turn allowing me to do some handy things.
-For example, I can *"draw"* hitboxes in blender and load them directly in my game, without going through external formats or tools.
+For example, I can *"draw"* hitboxes in blender and load them directly into my game, without going through external formats or tools.

 In this post, I will talk a bit about how to write such an exporter, and which benefits I see in using it over using blender's default exporters.
 Note that there won't be a complete code sample, as you probably want to write a custom format yourself if you are doing this.